wa1tnr/ainsuForth-gen-exp-m4/README.md

 Current platform is the

+    Adafruit Metro M4 Express Beta -- 13 May 2018.

+was:

     Adafruit Feather M0 Express -- 15 January 2018.

 All other platform declarations are incorrect, where they differ